FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: ON-BODY FEEDBACK FOR STRENGTH TRAINING

 \subsubsection{Co-Design Activity and Reflection}

 After the initial training, each trainer–trainee pair engaged in a collaborative co-design activity by sketching their ideas on the worksheet.
 They then configured the probe to reflect these design decisions, after which the trainee re-performed the exercise while wearing the configured probe.
 Participants reflected on how the feedback felt, discussed potential improvements, and recorded notes on the worksheet.
 If time permitted, they iterated on the design to better align with their intentions.
+The overall DIY process is demonstrated in Figure~\ref{fig:codesflow}